New in the NEW WORK BLOG

 Contents

-Desk sharing is on everyone's lips at the moment.
-This may not come as too much of a surprise, as the advantages are obvious: more flexibility, savings on rent and energy costs, less overcrowded offices and demonstrably more satisfied employees are just a few of the reasons why many companies and organizations are now relying on the shared desk concept and New Work.
+Desk sharing Everyone's talking about it right now.
+This may not be too surprising anymore, because the benefits are obvious: More flexibility, savings in rental and energy costs, fewer overcrowded offices and demonstrably happier employees are just a few of the reasons why many companies and organizations are now relying on the shared desk concept and New Work.

-However, it is also clear that a cultural change of this kind cannot be adopted without a whole series of regulations.
-Depending on the size of the company, many important factors come into play here that businesses must consider.
-Desk sharing co-determination by the works council is essential at this level.
+However, it is also clear that a cultural change of this kind cannot be adopted without a whole series of provisions.
+Depending on the size of the company, this brings together many important factors that companies must pay attention to.
+Desk sharing participation by the works council is essential at this level.

-- In general, the works council cannot prevent the decision as to whether your company introduces desk sharing (decision of the Federal Labor Court of 17 November 2021 (case no. 7 ABR 18/20)
+- In general, the works council cannot prevent the decision as to whether your company introduces desk sharing (decision of the Federal Labour Court of November 17, 2021 (ref.
+7 ABR 18/20)

-- However, the works council can have a great influence on the nature of the procedure and the associated changes
+- However, the works council can have great influence on the nature of the process and the associated change

 - Health protection issues such as ergonomic workplaces, standing desks, separate screens and input devices fall within the remit of the works council

-- Hygiene rules for sharing a workplace should be applied as a guideline
+- Hygiene rules for sharing a workplace should be used as a guideline

-- Data protection must be guaranteed in the workplace
+- Data protection must be guaranteed at workplaces

-As already mentioned at the beginning, there are some points in which the works council can have co-determination in shared desks.
-In order to go into a little more detail, it is worth examining the individual points in more detail.
-It's also clear that not everything that might bother employees is a reason for the works council to have a say in desk sharing.
+As already mentioned at the beginning, there are a few points in which the works council can have a say in Shared Desk.
+In order to be able to go into a bit more detail, it is worthwhile to illuminate the individual points in more detail.
+It is also clear that not everything that could disturb employees is also a reason for the works council's participation in desk sharing.
+Desk sharing participation plays a central role here, as it regulates how the new workplace model is designed and implemented.

-- Ergonomics: Even with desk sharing, the workstations must be ergonomically designed to avoid health problems.
-The works council can require that employees have access to ergonomically suitable chairs, tables and screens.
+- Ergonomics: Even with desk sharing, workplaces must be ergonomically designed to avoid health problems.
+The works council may require employees to have access to ergonomically suitable chairs, tables and screens.

 - Personal needs: Desk sharing means that employees no longer have a fixed workplace.
 The works council must ensure that individual needs, such as special work equipment or personal adjustments, are taken into account.

-- Data protection: When desk sharing, there is a risk that sensitive personal data remains unprotected.
-The works council must ensure that sufficient data protection measures are in place to protect the confidentiality of employees.
+- Data protection: With desk sharing, there is a risk that sensitive personal data remains unprotected.
+The works council must ensure that sufficient data protection measures are in place to maintain the confidentiality of employees.

-- Access controls: Since employees use different workstations, the works council must ensure that unauthorized persons do not have access to the workstations and the sensitive information stored there.
+- Access controls: Since employees use different workstations, the works council must ensure that unauthorised persons have no access to the workstations and the sensitive information stored there.

-- IT security: Due to the flexible workplaces, IT security can be compromised, e.g. due to unsecured computers or exposed cables.
-The works council must ensure that measures are taken to minimize such risks, for example through the use of encrypted networks or the obligation to always lock computers when they are not in use.
+- IT security: Flexible workplaces can jeopardize IT security, e.g. due to unsecured computers or exposed cables.
+The works council must ensure that measures are taken to minimize such risks, for example by using encrypted networks or the obligation to always lock computers when they are not being used.

-- Workplace safety: Since desk sharing can lead to workstations being rearranged on a daily basis, the works council must ensure that this does not lead to safety risks, for example due to poorly laid cables or improperly used work equipment.
+- Job security: Since desk sharing can result in new workstations being set up on a daily basis, the works council must ensure that this does not lead to safety risks, for example due to poorly laid cables or improperly used work equipment.

 Influence of the works council on shared desk

-The works council has co-determination rights according to Section 87 (1) Nos.
-1 and 7 of the Works Constitution Act (BetrVG) regarding the introduction of desk sharing.
-From a legal perspective, a number of things must be taken into account before desk sharing can be approved by the works council.
+The works council has Section 87 (1) No. 1 and 7 of the Works Constitution Act (BetrVG) a right of participation in the introduction of desk sharing.
+From a legal perspective, there are therefore a few things to consider before desk sharing can be approved by the works council.
+Desk sharing participation regulates how the works council is involved in the introduction and design and includes organizational as well as health and data protection-relevant aspects.

-- Co-determination in the introduction: The works council has the right to help shape the introduction of desk sharing.
-It can establish conditions and regulations to ensure that the interests of employees are protected.
+- Participation in the introduction: The works council has the right to help shape the introduction of desk sharing.
+He can set conditions and regulations that ensure that the interests of employees are protected.

-- Participation in the design: The works council can influence the concrete design of the desk sharing model, e.g. by setting rules for the use of workstations, reservation systems or measures to avoid conflicts between employees.
+- Involvement in the design: The works council can influence the specific design of the desk sharing model, e.g. by defining rules for the use of workstations, reservation systems or measures to avoid conflicts between employees.

-- Monitoring implementation: Even after the introduction of desk sharing, the works council has the right and the duty to monitor compliance with the agreements made and, if necessary, to request adjustments if problems arise for employees.
+- Monitoring implementation: Even after the introduction of desk sharing, the works council has the right and duty to monitor compliance with the agreements made and, if necessary, to demand adjustments if problems arise for employees.

 Flexopus: The secure solution for your company

-It is extremely important to have a provider at your side where data protection, ease of use, and accessibility go hand in hand: Flexopus - The Desk Sharing Solution!
+It is extremely important to have a provider at your side who goes hand in hand with data protection, ease of use and accessibility: Flexopus - The Workplace Management Software

-Flexopus is subject to strict regulations, is hosted in Germany and is itself a strong advocate of data protection.
+Flexopus is subject to strict regulations, is hosted in Germany and a big advocate of data protection himself.
 For this reason, works councils across the country rely on Flexopus and the software is used in many areas of public life, critical infrastructure and within large DAX-listed companies.

-- Comprehensive control over your own data: Users can set detailed privacy settings.
+- Comprehensive control over your own data: Users can make detailed privacy settings.

 - Control options: Users decide which information (e.g. availability, location) is visible to others.